Skip to content

 handlePipelinesCommand prints out the following INFO message to the logs:

-Define pipelines dataset cmd received: [cmd]
+Define pipelines output cmd received: [cmd]

 DEFINE_FLOW